AdrianArtacho/salta_emotouch/SEGMENT-study.md

 - GENDER

-- COMPETENCE (likert scale?)
+- COMPETENCE (likert scale) in Muisc & Dance

-- Agree?
+- Agreement

 ---

 ## Rechtseinräumung TN

 Can that be done in one move together with the test

+---

+## Exporting data

 ---